tiiuae/ghaf/docs/src/appendices/glossary.md

 When abbreviations are formed from the initial letters of a phrase, they are categorized as either **initialisms** or **acronyms**:

 * With **initialisms**, each letter is pronounced separately.
-For example: FBI for Federal Bureau of Investigation, CIA for Central Intelligence Agency), CD for Compact Disk, and also OK for Okay, "orl korrekt" that is a misspelling of "all correct".
+For example: FBI for Federal Bureau of Investigation, CIA for Central Intelligence Agency, CD for Compact Disk, and also OK for Okay, ‘orl korrekt‘ that is a misspelling of "all correct".
 Initialisms cannot be pronounced as words.

 * **Acronyms** are another type of abbreviation formed from the initial letters but that are pronounced as if they were words themselves.
 For example: ROFL for ‘rolling on the floor laughing’, FEMA for Federal Emergency Management Agency, NATO for North Atlantic Treaty Organization.